The 18 Best Pipedrive Alternatives for Your Business in 2026

 Pros and cons

-✓ Native Gmail integration that transforms inboxes into CRM tools
+✓ Native Gmail integration that turns inboxes into CRM tools

 ✓ Simple learning curve with minimal onboarding requirements